 An exemption regime applies for employee expenses.
-At Tish Press & Company, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the London area.
+At Tish Press & Company, we can provide guidance on the rules which, if the necessary conditions are met, result in the expenses being tax exempt and non reportable on form P11D in the Shenfield area.

 This factsheet considers the operation and reporting of employee expenses and benefits.

 An exemption may apply to the reporting of employee expenses on forms P11D as long as the necessary conditions are met.
 Under the exemption the business must satisfy itself that the employee would be entitled to full tax relief on the expenses reimbursed.

 An exemption applies which effectively means that businesses will not have to pay tax and NIC on paid or reimbursed expenses payments or report them on a P11D.
 The exemption places the onus on employers to determine whether employee expenses are fully deductible for tax purposes.

 Types of expenses

 The main types of expenses to which the exemption applies are:

 - travel and subsistence expenses

 All other non-allowable expenses are still reportable on a P11D and/or subject to PAYE (and possibly National Insurance Contributions).
 Employees are able to claim tax relief in respect of unreimbursed business expenses.

 The exemption does not apply to expenses or benefits provided under a relevant salary sacrifice arrangement.
 This includes any arrangement where an employee gives up the right to receive earnings in return for tax free expenses payments or where the level of their earnings depends on the amount of any expenses payment.